National Transport Strategy

 This Strategy is for all of Scotland, recognising the different needs of our cities, towns, remote and rural areas and islands.
 It considers why we travel and how those trips are made, by walking, wheeling, cycling, and travelling by bus, train, ferry, car, lorry and aeroplane.

 We all need to work together across boundaries to add value and ensure its success, involving all people in our society in decision making and empowering businesses and communities to play a vital part in the delivery process.
-We all also need to take responsibility for our actions, ensuring that our travel choices make a positive contribution to delivering the Strategy over the next 20 years.
+We all also need to take responsibility for our actions, ensuring that our travel choices make a positive contribution to delivering the Strategy.

-At the heart of the NTS is the recognition that we need to make a step-change in behaviour and provide attractive, affordable, accessible and sustainable travel options.
+At the heart of the Strategy is the recognition that we need to make a step-change in behaviour and provide attractive, affordable, accessible and sustainable travel options.

 Update your cookie preferences to view the video.